jaredlyon/JareBot/README.md

 ## A Javascript Discord Bot

 ### General:
-JareBot is Discord chat bot that performs rudimentary chat tasks as well as executes complicated score and currency commands.
-This bot is confined to Jared's personal Discord server, and is primarily designed to assist in giveaways, moderation, and a wide array of information distribution.
-JareBot was initially created in August of 2017 by Michael Cao in order to teach its current developer, Jared Lyon, how to code in Javascript.
+JareBot is a Discord chat bot that performs various chat functions as well as uses an array of RethinkDB tables to create an economy.
+This project was initially created in August of 2017 by Michael Cao in order to teach its current developer, Jared Lyon, how to code in Javascript.

 ### Setup:
 Make a copy of `config-example.json` named `config.json` and fill in the needed values.
 You'll also need the `rethinkdbdash` and `discord.js` npm modules.
 You can find instructions on how to install and compile a RethinkDB server here: https://rethinkdb.com/.
 The current bot version was built to link with a server hosted on an external machine that runs Debian 9.